Afghan Institute of Learning

 PO Box 1058 Dearborn MI 48121 USA

-AIL has 2 offices in Afghanistan and 1 office in Pakistan that are dedicated to improving healthcare and education for Afghan women and children.
-AIL also trains teachers in critical learning methods.
+AIL has 2 offices in Afghanistan and 1 office in Pakistan that are dedicated to improving and increasing healthcare and education opportunities for poor Afghans, especially women and children.
+AIL also provides training in leadership, democracy, human rights and much more including training teachers in modern methods.
+AIL also provides emergency aid, legal aid and culture revival.

-Since 1995, AIL has trained over 17,000 teachers, treated over 1.2 million patients, and impacted the lives of 7.8 million Afghan women, children and men.
+Since 1995, AIL has trained over 24,000 teachers, treated over 2 million patients and given health education to 2.4 million.
+Through all its programming AIL has impacted the lives of 12 million Afghan women, children and men.

 Geographic areas served: